Car parking information

 PayByPhone support pages [external link]

-There are two car charging points at East St car park (behind Wilkinsons) and Feethams Multi storey car park, please note Feethams multi storey is pay on exit therefore charges apply for parking time used.
+There are two car charging points at East St car park (above Wilkos) and Feethams multi-storey car park.
+Please note Feethams multi-storey is pay on exit therefore charges apply for parking time used.

 Delivery vehicles can park without charge as long as they are actively loading/unloading to an adjacent property.